 Today you will get to love it too.
-And the best part is, this pancake is totally vegan.
+And the best part is, this pancake is vegan friendly.

 Known as Baghrir in Morocco and Mille trous in France which literally translates to thousand holes, this pancake is a keeper.
 I was introduced to it at a very young age thanks to my mom and instantly fell in love with it.

 I loved the sweet and buttery taste of it, and what I love the most was the fact that this pancake even served cold, still had a heartwarming effect on me.

 It’s totally true, you can make them ahead, let them completely cool, store them somewhere safe and a day later all you got to do is warm up some honey and butter and put on top.
 It’s like they were just made.

 I don’t know of any breakfast recipe that Lea likes better than this, I don’t think she does either.
 From the moment she tasted these pancakes, she has been pestering me, I am choosing my words carefully here, to make here the pancakes each Sunday.

 Luckily, this pancake recipe is extremely easy and does not require much effort.
 It’s all done in a blender.
 So, I don’t mind making this, and even teaching it to Lea.